bowser-js/bowser/README.md

 By default, `require('bowser')` requires the *ES5 version of files*, which **do not** include any polyfills.

-In case if you don't use your own `babel-polyfill` you may need to have pre-built bundle with all needed polyfills.
+In case you don't use your own `babel-polyfill` you may need to have pre-built bundle with all needed polyfills.
 So, for you it's suitable to require bowser like this: `require('bowser/bundled')`.
 As the result, you get a ES5 version of bowser with `babel-polyfill` bundled together.